 - Unaccredited school

-Government loans can seize wages, bank funds, tax refunds, and social security benefits without going to court.
-Private lenders have to sue and win to collect.
-That may be hard or impossible for private loans.
-Private loans have higher interest rates and no income-based repayment programs and this is what makes private student loans easier to discharge as an undue hardship.
 Also, many of the same defenses you make against a credit card debt such as the statute of limitations are valid against private student loans.
-Additionally, government student loans are exempt from many of the same defenses.
+However, government student loans are exempt from many of the same defenses.
 You need a student loan attorney who knows how to handle these cases.

-If your debt is a private student loan, it is probably bought, sold, and resold.
+If your debt is a private student loan, it is often bought, sold, and resold.
 If so it may be uncollectible.
-There are at least 63 defenses to any lawsuit by a private student loan debt collector including the statute of limitations.
-Private loans have to sue to collect.
+There are at least 100 defenses to any lawsuit by a private student loan debt collector including the statute of limitations.
+We commonly look at about 63.
+Private loans must sue to collect.
 The common defenses include:

 - Statute of Limitations